Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 2
  or RMSE) and the same performance measure obtained after permuting the values of a particular feature in the training data (Note: the model is NOT refit to the training data after randomly permuting the values of a feature).
 To use the permutation approach, specify method = "permute" in the call to vi() or vip().
 Note that using method = "permute" requires specifying a few additional arguments; see ?vi_permute for details.

+Local Interpretation
+Local Interpretable Model-agnostic Explanations (LIME) is a visualization technique that helps explain individual predictions.
+As the name implies, it is model agnostic so it can be applied to any supervised regression or classification model.
+Behind the workings of LIME lies the assumption that every complex model is linear on a local scale and asserting that it is possible to fit a simple model around a single observation that will mimic how the global model behaves at that locality.
+The simple model can then be used to explain the predictions of the more complex model locally.

+The generalized algorithm LIME applies is:

+Given an observation, permute it to create replicated feature data with slight value modifications.
+Compute similarity distance measure between original observation and permuted observations.
+Apply selected machine learning model to predict outcomes of permuted data.
+Select m number of features to best describe predicted outcomes.
+Fit a simple model to the permuted data, explaining the complex model outcome with m features from the permuted data weighted by its similarity to the original observation .
+Use the resulting feature weights to explain local behavior.